 Up to 8 Interrupt routines can also be defined, and can be initiated based on time interval (software interrupt) or via the discrete inputs on the CPU module (external interrupt).
 Interrupt routines execute immediately, causing the normal PLC scan to be paused.
 These are great for time-critical operations, especially if the normal scan time of the PLC is high.

 The CLICK PLC system does not require a mounting base or rack, which saves money and space.
 CLICK uses only as much space as needed for a specific application

 The CLICK CPU and I/O modules are connected together via an integrated expansion port on the sides of the modules and sliding locking tabs on the top and bottom of all modules.

 CLICK mounts on standard 35mm DIN rail, or via slide-out mounting feet.

-A CLICK PLUS CPU and option slot module is a complete PLC system by itself, with different I/O configurations available, or the system can be expanded with the addition of up to eight I/O modules.
+A CLICK PLUS CPU and option slot modules are a complete PLC system by itself, with different I/O configurations available, or the system can be expanded with the addition of up to eight stackable I/O modules.
 A variety of I/O modules are available for flexible and optimal system configuration.